senuka-b/iCET-CourseWork/OOP/coursework day 01/FashionDesign - Own/README.md

 ## Classes:

-- TextArt
+-  ConsolePrinter
     - Contains all the ASCII Art
+    - Prints each page specifically
+    - Returns inputs
 -